 Blackjack is an exciting casino game whose house edge can be significantly decreased by using a strategy.
-At the beginning of every game players are dealt two initial cards which can happen to be a pair.
+At the beginning of every game, players are dealt two cards that can happen to be a pair.
 Such situations can be very tricky and how you tackle them defines you as a player.
-At some point during the game, you are bound to get such a hand which can be very beneficial for you, however as long as you know how to take advantage of it.

 Depending on the number of decks involved in the game, your chances of getting a certain pair differ.
 In blackjack, the first thing that comes to mind when we think of two cards of the same value is to split them in order to form two new hands.
 While it is true that in some situations this move has proven to be very beneficial, there are some cases in which it is best to avoid splitting.
 Let’s have a look at some of the tricky pairs that you can get while playing blackjack and how to cope with them successfully.

 In blackjack, there are two pairs which you should refrain from splitting in any case as if you do so, you will most likely lose or end up in a worse position than before.
 In general, you should split your hand only when you have a decent chance of making two strong hands.
 This is the reason why when you get a pair of 10s or 5s, you should avoid this move as it will only place you in a disadvantageous position.

 The hand that consists of two 10s has always been the center of attention.
 Over the years, many heated discussions regarding this hand have been conducted as this pair has proven to be rather tricky.
 Most gambling experts advise that whenever you get two 10s, it is best to never split them.
 Instead, you should always stand, regardless of the up card of the dealer.
 The reason why is that this is one of the best hands in blackjack that you can possibly get and if you split it, you simply ruin your chances of winning.